alialavia/frontend-skeleton/README.md

 </ul>
 ```

+For a comprehensive example, take a look at src/template/index.html, src/template/resolve/data.json and src/template/resolve/commands.js

 ## Important
-If you have inline javascript in your html files, make sure that you don't use template strings with same names as the ones in the data.json and command.js file.
+If you have inline javascript in your html files, make sure that you don't use template strings with same names as the ones in the data.json and command.js files.